JanSeemann92/AISA_GeosoftwareII/README.md

  ````sh
  $ docker pull --all-tags antonia123/aisa_cloud_vision
  ````
- To check if all images have been pulled correctly use
+ To check if all images have been pulled correctly use:
  ````sh
  $ docker images antonia123/aisa_cloud_vision
  ````